General School Questions

 Will there ever be preschool offered?

-For our first year, we will not be offering a preschool.
-We hope to offer preschool for the 2020/2021 school year.
+At this time, we will not be offering a preschool.
+Yet, we hope to offer preschool in the future.

-Ivywood Classical Academy will be a public charter school funded by the Michigan Department of Education.
+Ivywood Classical Academy is a public charter school funded by the Michigan Department of Education.
 The funding will be the same as traditional public schools.
-We are also launching a fundraising campaign.
+We also have a fundraising campaign that we will be raising money for extra items, such as teacher supplies, field trips, gym equipment and much more.

 School Day Questions

-What time will school start and get out?
+What time does school start and get out?

-Yes, there will be uniforms.
+Yes, there are uniforms.
 The school has set up a partnership with Land’s End for the school uniforms.
+You can also buy school uniforms at Walmart, Target, Meijer or like-places.

 Do you have scholarships for uniforms?

-Yes, we will have scholarships for uniforms.
-If you would like to learn more about the scholarship, please email our principal Mrs. Kooiker.
+Yes, we have scholarships for uniforms.
+If you would like to learn more about the scholarship, please email our principal, Mrs. Kooiker, at StephanieKooiker@ChoiceSchools.com.

 Who is the principal?